chrischank/ESG_RealEstate/README.md

 > H1: Locations and real estate characteristics are more important than Energy metrics for determining sales price.

-Yes, to some extent, but surprisingly floor area is not a strong determinant of sale price.
+Yes, to some extent, but surprisingly floor area is not a strong determinant of sale price, despite floor area seems to highly correlated with Sale Price.
 Additionally, New Build and Tenure type does not seem to matter.

 > RQ2: Which ESG metrics are important to explain the Sale Price and in which order are they most important
 - ESG variable importance to Sale Price: